 About activist artists and wrangling with online futures

-The place was hot, sweaty and overcrowded.
-Somehow, though, the show stood head and shoulders above it all.
-How it was put together was breathtaking.
+The galleries were hot, sweaty and very crowded but somehow the show stood head and shoulders above it all.

 Ai WeiWei